 Parameter is a pointer to the address of the C parameter where the integer value will be stored.
-It may also be the address of an array of integer values if the PF_OCCURS flag is set.
+It may also be the address of an array of integer values if the PF OCCURS flag is set.

 Scale is the scale value if the PF_SCALED flag is set.
 It represents the power of ten by which to multiply the COBOL argument.
+Size is the size of the C parameter.